Emergency situation

 Shopejer Developer

-Mobile users shouldn't download a 1200px image when their phone only displays 400px.
-With responsive images, you let the browser choose the right size so the page loads faster and the customer has a better experience.
-This is especially important on product lists and front pages where there are many images at once.
+Mobile users shouldn't have to download a 1200px image when their phone only displays 400px.
+With responsive images, you let the browser choose the right size, so the page loads faster and the customer has a better experience.
+This is especially important on product listings and homepages, where there are many images displayed at once.

-Shoporama automatically optimizes your product images when they appear in the online store:
+Shoporama automatically optimizes your product images when they’re displayed in the online store:

-• Scaling.
-Images are scaled down to the exact size your theme requests so the browser doesn't have to work with huge files.
+• Resizing.
+Images are resized down to the exact size your theme requires, so the browser doesn’t have to handle huge files.

 • WebP conversion.
-Modern browsers automatically deliver WebP format, which is a good deal smaller than JPG.
+Modern browsers automatically receive images in the WebP format, which is significantly smaller than JPG.

 • Quality adjustment.
-You can control compression to choose the balance between file size and sharpness.
+You can control the compression to choose the balance between file size and sharpness yourself.

 • Caching.
-Scaled images are saved so that it only happens the first time a size is requested.
+Resized images are cached so that resizing only occurs the first time a specific size is requested.

-How to scale an image in your theme
+How to resize an image in your theme

-In your Smarty theme, you use the getSrc() method on an image.
-It is present on all image objects, e.g. $product->getImage(), $category->getImage() and similar.
-It returns the URL of the scaled image:
+In your Smarty theme, use the getSrc() method on an image.
+It’s available on all image objects, such as $product->getImage(), $category->getImages(), and similar.
+It returns the URL for the resized image:

 <img src="<{$product->getImage()->getSrc(400, 400)}>" alt="<{$product->getName()}>">